You got this.

 3

-You need to figure it all out to move forward
+You need to "figure it out" to move forward

 Clarity comes from connection—not from forcing decisions.